-Several dead as major earthquake strikes Mexico
+248 dead in earthquake at Mexico on 1985 disaster anniversary

-A powerful earthquake shook central Mexico on Tuesday which has left five dead.
+A powerful earthquake shook central Mexico on Tuesday which left 248 dead.
 Severe damage was caused to buildings in the country on the anniversary of a 1985 earthquake that inflicted major damage.

 An earthquake of 7.4 magnitude hit southern Mexico on Tuesday, the US Geological Survey said.
 The quake hit five miles (eight km) southeast of Atencingo in the state of Puebla at a depth of 32 miles (51 km), USGS said.